gwhittemore-veracode-ORG/verademo-python-firewall/README.md

 ## About

-Blab-a-Gag is a fairly simple forum type application which allows:
+Blab-a-Gag is a simple forum type application that allows:

 - Users can post a one-liner joke.
 - Users can follow the jokes of other users or not (listen or ignore).